 A good oven sprung bread will be crusty, light and appealing.
 Understanding how to improve oven spring in homemade bread will help you to achieve crusty bread with a nice professional shine around the outside.

-The benefits of oven spring
+What are the benefits of oven spring?

-Why not just proof for longer?
+Why not just proof the bread for longer?

-How does oven spring work
+How does oven spring work?

 These conditions create a fast rise of the bread at the start of baking which we call oven spring.